arikanev/networks_and_internets/README.md

 ### A host on the Internet (most likely a website, but for more variety, see if you can find a different kind of public host, such as a game server, mail server, chat server, or cloud storage)

+## Use traceroute to discover the path taken to these same hosts

+### A host you discovered via arp

+### The default router

+### One of your domain name servers

+### www.lmu.edu

+### A host on the Internet (most likely a website, but for more variety, see if you can find a different kind of public host, such as a game server, mail server, chat server, or cloud storage)

 # Private Network (HOME)

 ## Get your computer's IP address, subnet mask, router, and domain name server(s)